rapido-labs/silent-assassin/README.md

 go build -o silent-assassin cmd/silent-assassin/*.go
 ```
 ## Contribution
-If you find any issues in using this project, you can raise issues.This project is [Apache 2.0 licensed](https://github.com/roppenlabs/silent-assassin/tree/AddingDocs/LICENSE) and accept contributions via GitHub pull requests.
+If you find any issues in using this project, you can raise issues.This project is [Apache 2.0 licensed](https://github.com/roppenlabs/silent-assassin/tree/AddingDocs/LICENSE) and we accept contributions via GitHub pull requests.